varelajosericardo/Simulacion/README.md

 - Bootstrapping tool.

 # Stage
-Althoug fully functional we are looking for collaboration on localizing it to different lenguages (Spanish, English and Indonesian already available) and also for hard test the functionalities to ensure no bugs are left in the software.
+Althoug fully functional we are looking for collaboration on localizing it to different lenguages and also for hard test the functionalities to ensure no bugs are left in the software.

 # Install
 Download the matching version of the XLL with your excel option (32-bit or 64-Bit) and open it with excel.